Aug 8, 2024

 Beach Haven Afternoon

 This was painted from a reference photo that I took last year while visiting Beach Haven, NJ.
 My mother and I participated in the local Art Walk to try to branch out into new territory.
 We stayed a few nights and really enjoyed the perfect sand of the beaches and the slightly retro vibe of the town.
 On this particular day, there was rain.
 In the afternoon, the clouds cleared to reveal the pthalo blue and pthalo green sky.
 Oil on 9"h x 11"w stretched canvas.
-Available on my Daily Paintworks gallery page
+SOLD.

 Jun 27, 2023